 Passive voice isn’t always bad, but it can make your writing feel clunky and indirect.
 If you spot a sentence with a form of “to be” (is, are, was, were) followed by a past participle (e.g., thrown, eaten, written), it’s likely passive.
 Try rewriting it in active voice.
 Tools like ProWritingAid can help you identify and revise passive constructions, ensuring your sentences are clear and compelling.
 Remember, unless you have a specific reason for using passive voice, active voice is usually the better choice.

-The Future of Writing: Active Voice and AI
+The Role of AI in Active Voice Writing

 AI writing tools are changing how we create content.
 These tools are getting better at helping writers create clear, concise, and engaging work.
 A key area where AI shines is converting passive voice to active voice—essential for impactful writing.
 As AI-powered tools evolve, they offer more accurate and efficient ways to transform passive sentences into dynamic, active ones.
 This shift toward active voice isn’t just about grammar; it directly affects how readers experience your content.
 Active voice improves readability, making your writing more direct and easier to understand.
 This is especially important for online content, where grabbing and keeping a reader’s attention is key.
 Helio highlights how active voice engages and captivates readers—a primary goal for any writer.